-Tuition \$430.00 per credit hour
+Tuition \$445.00 per credit hour

-Technology Fee •
+Technology Fee

 Up to 4 credit hours \$25.00 per term

 5-8 credit hour \$50.00 per term

 9-12 credit hours \$100.00 per term

-Please see the sections earlier in this catalog for the FSC refund policy for graduate students as well as the policies on admission, matriculation, technology, and graduation fees.
+Please see the earlier sections of this catalog for the Florida Southern College refund policy for graduate students as well as the policies on admission, matriculation, technology, and graduation fees.
 The College does not permit auditing graduate courses.